Kanishk-Dendukuri/Portfolio/README.md

 # Java
 After learning java for almost 4 months, my friends and I decided to develop a game using java awt and jpanel.
-We decided to make a shooting game called GETAWAY https://github.com/EPHS-Java-2020/final-post-ap-project-2020-team-mario/ - automatic! where players run and dodge bullets and obstacles and try to make it into the getaway car.
+We decided to make a shooting game called [GETAWAY](https://github.com/EPHS-Java-2020/final-post-ap-project-2020-team-mario/) where players run and dodge bullets and obstacles and try to make it into the getaway car.
 Laser shooting desert rangers and awfully fast chickens guest star.